honglianghe/CDNet/README.md

+# CDNet: Centripetal Direction Network for Nuclear Instance Segmentation

+<a href="https://openaccess.thecvf.com/content/ICCV2021/papers/He_CDNet_Centripetal_Direction_Network_for_Nuclear_Instance_Segmentation_ICCV_2021_paper.pdf">CDNet: Centripetal Direction Network for Nuclear Instance Segmentation</a>

-The code includes training and inference procedures for # CDNet: Centripetal Direction Network for Nuclear Instance Segmentation(https://openaccess.thecvf.com/content/ICCV2021/papers/He_CDNet_Centripetal_Direction_Network_for_Nuclear_Instance_Segmentation_ICCV_2021_paper.pdf).
+The code includes training and inference procedures for CDNet.

+Tips:
 There is a result collation error(U-Net) in Table 4 in the original paper.
 The correct result is：

-#### ADE20K Panoptic Segmentation
+#### MoNuSeg

 <table><tbody>
 <!-- START TABLE -->